snegastud/JavaScriptTheory/README.md

 **Primitive vs Non-Primitive?**

->"Primitive data types store a single value and are immutable.
+>`Primitive data types` store a single value and are immutable.
 They are compared by value.

->Non-primitive data types store collections of values or more complex data.
-They are mutable and compared by reference."
+>`Non-primitive data types` store collections of values or more complex data.
+They are mutable and compared by reference.

+**What is typeof?**
+>The `typeof` operator is used to identify the data type of a value or variable.